 - Rice vinegar- I use unseasoned rather than seasoned rice vinegar

-- Ginger and garlic- you can use dried ginger and garlic but fresh will add more flavor to the dish
+- Ginger and garlic- you can use dried ginger and garlic but fresh ginger and garlic will add more flavor to the dish

 - Brown sugar- you can substitute any sweetener of your choice like coconut sugar, maple syrup, honey or agave